American Airlines, US Airways unveil $11 billion merger

-AMR Corp AAMRQ.PK and US Airways Group LCC.N unveiled an $11 billion (7.09 billion pounds) all-stock deal on Thursday that gives creditors of the bankrupt American Airlines parent control of the combined airline.
+AMR Corp and US Airways Group unveiled an $11 billion all-stock deal on Thursday that gives creditors of the bankrupt American Airlines parent control of the combined airline.

 US Air's management team, led by Chief Executive Doug Parker, will assume operational control of the airline, while AMR creditors will wind up owning 72 percent of the combined carrier and take five seats on the 12-member board.